vasturiano/kapsule/README.md

   state.elem.appendChild(labelElem);
 }
 ```

-An internal state variable `initialised` indicates whether the instance has been through its `init` method or not. `state.initialised` is set to `true` right after the first `init` method call.

 The `this` context of this method is set to the component's instance.
 Returning a value from this method has no effect.